Mijn agrimatie

 Nitrogen soil surplus per ha - Derogation farms

-Nitrogen soil surplus increased in 2020
+Nitrogen soil surplus decreased in 2021

 07/09/2023

-Decrease in nitrogen deposition and nitrogen fixation
+Nitrogen deposition and nitrogen fixation increased in 2021

-Nitrogen output steady due to gaseous emission
+Nitrogen removal steady due to gaseous emission

 Select a sector